-Laser Treatment Postinflammatory Hyperpigmentation
+Laser Treatment of Postinflammatory Hyperpigmentation

 Laser treatment of postinflammatory hyperpigmentation can be considered in cases that are long-standing, PIH refractory to topical treatments or dermal PIH involvement.
 Pigment specific lasers such as the Q-switched and Pico-second lasers work by breaking down melanin into smaller fragments which are subsequently cleared by your body.
 Pico-second lasers causes less collateral skin damage and are safer in darker skin types.
 However, laser treatments for PIH must be done cautiously, high energy laser treatments may potentially darken your PIH.